pgmesa-storage/chess_app/README.md

 git clone --branch client https://github.com/pgmesa/chess_app chess-client
 ```
 and then create your '.env.json' file following the '.env_example.json'.
 When done, you could send your friends the client configured (e.g. in a .zip file) with the server password and where to connect to establish connection with them.

+[INFO]
+This project also has implmented the RSA public_key exchange between the clients through the sever in case you want to add user profile features with personal information that you want to be encrypted, but it is not used in the project because there is no personal information to hide.
 ## How to execute
 First install external dependencies with
 ```